-The notes used in the figure are comprised in the second, third, and fourth columns of the above scheme of General P. Thompson's, but carried further, the second column rising to D sh, and descending to F, the third rising to $P_1$ sh, and descending to $A_2$ sh, and descending to $G_3$ , giving fifty-two notes in all; but the instrument performed on at Dr. Stone's lecture (July 25, 1876) had not so large a compasse compass.

-2. "It is clear that this (Mr. C. Brown's) arrangement adapts itself with some facility to all music in which there is not much modulation, or in which the modulation is of a simple type.
+1 The notes used in the figure are comprised in the second, third, and fourth columns of the above scheme of General P. Thompson's, but carried further, the second column rising to D sh. and descending to $F{...,R}$, the third rising to $B{...,R}$, and the fourth rising to A_3 ssh., and descending to G_3 , giving fifty-two notes in all; but the instrument performed on at Dr. Stone's lecture (July 25, 1876) had not so large a compase performed on at Dr. Stone's lecture (July 25, 1876) had not so large a compass.
+24 It is clear that this (Mr. C. Brown's) arrangement adapts itself with some facility to all music in which there is not much modulation, or in which the modulation is of a simple type.
 It is, however, easy to give instances which will at once involve the performer in difficulties."
 Bosanquet, ob. cit.
 48-9.
-Mr. Bosanquet, who is a practised organist, having studied the fingering, and played on the instrument at the Glasgow Meeting of the British Association, is well able to speak to its capabilities.

-3 Disregarding one very slight alteration, the compass of twenty-four notes extended from E /t. to B in the second column of General Thompson's, from G, to G, sh. in the Third, and from F2 sh. to B2 sh. in the Fourth.
-With the exception of Two Fifths (G1 sh. to E /t., taken to be D1 sh.; and B2 sh. to G1, taken at F2 ssh.), which were too flat by f, of a comma, as all Fifths ought to be on the piano, this gave a complete succession of dominant modulations, but only admitted of five minor keys.
+Mr. Bosanquet, who is a practised organist, having studied the fungering, and played on the instrument at the Glasgow Meeting of the British Association, is well able to speak to its capabilities.
+3 Jbisregarding one very slight alteration, the compass of twenty-four notes extended from E. f. to B in the second column of General Thompson's, from G1 to G1 s.h. in the Third, and from F. s.h. to B2 s.h. in the Fourth.
+With the exception of Two Fifths (G1 s.h. to E. f.h. to be D1 s.h. ; and B2 s.h. to G1 s.h. or of a two fifths year a complete succession of dominant modulations, but only admitted of five minor keys.

-forming thirty-five perfect Fifths, which, by the contrivance of using the eighth Fifth down as the major Third, into the place of which its finger-key is placed, gives very free play for modulation in all directions with perfect uniformity, although of course slightly imperfect in-
+forming thirty-five perfect Fifths, which, by the contrivance of using the eighth Fifth down as the major Third, into the place of which its finger-key is placed, gives very free play for modulation in all directions with perfect uniformity, although of course slightly imperfect intonation.1